Relative p-adic Hodge theory: Foundations: Introduction

-We consider Berkovich spaces rather than rigid analytic spaces because Berkovich's framework provides a convenient formalism for comparing the geometry of analytic spaces in different characteristics.
-However, while Berkovich's framework is sufficient for our present purposes, it may be necessary in the future to switch to Huber's broader theory of \emph{adic spaces} \cite{huber}.
-For instance, adic spaces appear to be the narrowest category suitable for the work of Hellmann \cite{hellmann1, hellmann2} on the moduli spaces for Breuil-Kisin modules described by Pappas and Rapoport \cite{pappas-rapoport}.
+We now turn to the topics addressed by this particular paper.
+The first substantial chunk of the paper concerns some geometric spaces associated to nonarchimedean commutative Banach rings, including the \emph{Gel'fand spectrum} in the sense of Berkovich and the \emph{adic spectrum} considered by Huber.
+These constructions are somewhat more exotic than the spaces of maximal ideals occurring in Tate's theory of rigid analytic spaces, but Tate's construction starts to behave poorly when one considers Banach rings other than affinoid algebras, and breaks down completely if one considers nonnoetherian rings.
+Since such rings play a crucial role in our work, we are forced to use the alternate constructions.

+One important feature of our work is the dialogue between the Gel'fand and adic spectra.
+The latter is topos-theoretically complete, whereas the Gel'fand spectrum is the maximal Hausdorff quotient of the adic spectrum.
+While the Gel'fand spectrum is a natural dwelling place for most of our local arguments, we transfer back to adic spectra in order to globalize.

+When we globalize (by glueing together adic spectra), we do not end up with the most general sort of spaces considered by Huber: we only encounter spaces which are \emph{analytic}, meaning that the residue fields associated to all points carry nontrivial valuations.
+By contrast, Huber's theory also includes spaces more closely related to ordinary schemes and formal schemes.
+For another, we are mostly interested only in spaces which have a certain finiteness property (that of being \emph{taut}) which roughly means they are approximated well by their maximal Hausdorff quotients.
+(For instance, Berkovich's \emph{strictly analytic spaces} can be promoted to taut adic spaces in such a way that the original spaces occur as the maximal Hausdorff quotients.)
+However, one cannot hope to banish nontaut spaces entirely from $p$-adic Hodge theory: for instance, they appear in the work of Hellmann \cite{hellmann1, hellmann2} on the moduli spaces for Breuil-Kisin modules described by Pappas and Rapoport \cite{pappas-rapoport}.
 The study of these spaces seems to include features of both arithmetic and geometric relative $p$-adic Hodge theory, which appears to render both Tate and Berkovich spaces insufficient.
-(Adic spaces are also the preferred language of Scholze \cite{scholze1, scholze2}.)